Johnny is a longtime online writer and car enthusiast who has expertise in fixing car problems.

 Typically all you will need is a 3/8" drive ratchet, a 5" ratchet extension bar, a 10 mm socket, and a 5/8 inch spark plug socket.
 See the photos at right for more details.

 Since a picture is worth 1000 words, just follow along with the photos and captions at right.
 The process is the same for each cylinder, but essentially the process is:

 - Check and adjust the gap on your new spark plugs

 - Apply a small amount of anti-seize to the threads (only) of the new plugs.

 - Use the 10mm socket to remove the hex nut from the spark plug coil and remove the coil.

 - Using the ratchet, extension bar, and 5/8" spark plug socket turn the spark plug to the left to loosen and remove the old spark plug (again take care to clean any dirt that might fall into the cylinder head BEFORE doing this).

 - Insert the new plug tightly into the 5/8" socket so that it will not fall out, insert the plug back into the cylinder head thread using only the extension bar and hand tighten.

-- Once hand tight, use the ratchet to to about 1/2 turn further or 13 ft lbs of torque if using a torque wrench to fully tighten the spark plug.
+- Once hand tightened, use the ratchet to about 1/2 turn further or 13 ft-lbs of torque if using a torque wrench to fully tighten the spark plug.